 Sectorial and territorial priorities of the Slovak ODA are based on the medium-term strategy set by the Ministry of Foreign and European Affairs of the Slovak Republic defining priorities for particular regions.

-The Medium - Term Strategy for Development Cooperation of the Slovak Republic for 2014 - 2018 (the 3rd development strategy of the SR) reflects the new requirements for the Slovak development cooperation system which result from the accession process and membership of the SR in the OECD/DAC2.
+The Medium - Term Strategy for Development Cooperation of the Slovak Republic for 2019 - 2023 reflects the requirements for the Slovak development cooperation system which result from the 2030 Agenda´s principles.
 It defines the vision, goals and principles of SlovakAid, basic programmes and instruments used within these programmes.
 The document defines as well the territorial and sectoral priorities of SlovakAid and the management mechanism.

 TERITORIAL PRIORITIES OF THE SLOVAK ODA: